Magna Carta Law Firm > FAQ Section > Medical Malpractice in Thailand

 What is Medical Malpractice?

-Medical malpractice refers to professional duty negligence by a health care provider in which the treatment provided to a patient falls below the recognized standard of medical practice which results in damage, injury, or death.
+Medical malpractice refers to professional negligence by a healthcare provider where the treatment provided falls below the recognized standard of medical practice, resulting in damage, injury, or death to the patient.

-A person who negligently or unlawfully injures the life, body or health of another person, commits a wrongful act.
-Therefore, he is bound to make compensation.
+A person who negligently or unlawfully injures the life, body, or health of another commits a wrongful act and is therefore liable to provide compensation.

-Medical Malpractice Claim is a demand for compensation that a consumer files against the health care provider who failed to meet the standards of medical practice wherein his negligent actions resulted in damages to the patient.
+A medical malpractice claim is a demand for compensation filed against a healthcare provider who failed to meet the recognized standards of medical practice, where such negligence resulted in damage or injury to the patient.

-What should I do if I think I am a victim of a Medical Malpractice?
+What should I do if I think I am a victim of medical malpractice?

-Getting a bad result from a medical procedure may not always be a proof of medical malpractice.
-If you suspect that you are a victim of medical malpractice, the first thing that you should do is to start gathering relevant facts.
-Document all the important details that you can possibly recall.
-Take note of the symptoms and results experienced, laboratory results, prescriptions, treatment dates, and procedures.
+Experiencing an unfavorable outcome from a medical procedure is not always proof of medical malpractice.
+If you suspect you are a victim, the first step is to gather all relevant information.
+Document any important details you can recall, including symptoms, treatment results, laboratory tests, prescriptions, treatment dates, and procedures performed.

-You should contact a qualified lawyer as soon as possible to make sure that you get proper legal advice.
-The lawyer will make sure that you can file your claim within the time limit.
-They will help you obtain the legal leverage necessary in proving to the court that a Medical Malpractice occurred.
+You should contact a qualified lawyer as soon as possible to ensure you receive proper legal guidance.
+A lawyer can help you file your claim within the statute of limitations and assist in collecting the necessary evidence to demonstrate that medical malpractice occurred.

 Is there a time limit for filing a Medical Malpractice case?

-According to the Thailand Civil and Commercial Code, a consumer must file a claim for damages arising from wrongful act within 1 year from the day when the wrongful act and the person bound to make compensation became known to the injured person, or 10 years from the day of committing the wrongful act.
-However if the claim for damages is on the account of an act punishable under the criminal law for which it provides a longer prescription, such longer prescription shall apply.
+Under the Thailand Civil and Commercial Code, a claim for damages arising from a wrongful act must generally be filed within 1 year from the date the injured person became aware of the act and the party responsible, or within 10 years from the date the wrongful act occurred.
+If the claim arises from an act that is also punishable under criminal law with a longer limitation period, that longer period applies.

 What is Informed Consent?

-An Informed Consent is an agreement that a patient sign granting permission to a health care provider before a medical or surgical procedure or to a participation in a clinical study.
-The patient may sign this agreement after receiving proper information of the relevant medical facts, benefits, consequences, and possible health risks involved.
+Informed consent is an agreement that a patient signs to grant permission to a healthcare provider before undergoing a medical or surgical procedure, or before participating in a clinical study.
+The patient gives this consent after receiving proper information about the relevant medical facts, potential benefits, possible consequences, and associated health risks.

 Can I file a Malpractice claim if I signed a consent form before a procedure?

-Signing a consent form does not waive your right to file a malpractice claim.
-You may still be able to seek compensation for damages if negligence occurred during the medical procedure.
-Health care providers have to provide the standard level of care to their patients at all times.
-This is whether a patient signed an informed consent or not.
-A signed consent form does not release the health care provider from any liability.
+Signing a consent form does not waive your right to file a medical malpractice claim.
+You may still seek compensation if negligence occurs during the procedure.
+Healthcare providers are obligated to maintain the recognized standard of care at all times, regardless of whether a patient has signed an informed consent form.
+A signed consent form does not release the provider from liability.

-How long will it take to resolve a claim on Medical Malpractice?
+How long will it take to resolve a medical malpractice claim?